cscorley/dissertation/chapters/1_introduction/1_terminology.md

 \ref{fig:diff})

 patch
-:   a set of instructions (i.e., diffs) that is used to transform one set of texts into another
+:   a set of instructions (i.e., diffs) used to transform one set of texts into another

 context lines
 :   lines of a diff that denote text useful for transforming the text, but do not represent the differences

 added lines
-:   lines of a diff that were *added* in order to transform the first text into the second
+:   lines of a diff that were *added* to transform the first text into the second

 removed lines
-:   lines of a diff that were *removed* in order to transform the first text into the second
+:   lines of a diff that were *removed* to transform the first text into the second

 changeset
-:   ideally represents a single feature modification, addition, or deletion, which may crosscut many source code entities
+:   ideally represents a single feature modification, addition, or deletion, which may crosscut two or more source code entities

 commit
 :   a representation of a changeset in a version control system